Designing a family-friendly finance app

 Where’s the app now?

-Soon after our launch, the company changed hands and now is called REGO.
+Soon after our launch, the company changed hands and now is called Rego Payments.
 They still have an app in-market.

 I’d love to hear from you